City Gates Conference: 100,000 Hours - Columbus OH

 When & Where

 The City Gates Initiative fulfills Ashland Theological Seminary's commitment to serve Jesus-followers whose everyday work presents an opportunity for influence in the fabric of life and culture beyond the church.
-City Gates has a perspective of the kingdom that places work within the very heart of change in the world.
 We give you a new lens through which to view the kingdom and the restoring potential of your everyday work.